unicrons/github-actions-playground/workshop/secrets_scan/README.md

 This workshop module focuses on identifying and preventing the exposure of sensitive credentials, API keys, and other secrets in source code, configuration files, and git history.

 ## Why is Secrets Detection Important?
-This is an old problem, but it is still a common one ([specially with the AI surge](https://www.wiz.io/blog/leaking-ai-secrets-in-public-code)).
+This is an old problem, but it is still a common one ([especially with the AI surge](https://www.wiz.io/blog/leaking-ai-secrets-in-public-code)).
 Secrets are the keys to your kingdom.
 If a password or token is accidentally committed to code, it's immediately at risk, potentially leading to:

 - **Data Breaches** - Exposed credentials can lead to unauthorized access
 - **Supply Chain Attacks** - Compromised secrets enable lateral movement